By Somali K Chakrabarti

 Competing is a power oriented approach of dealing with disagreements in which a person uses whatever power is appropriate (such as the ability to argue, rank, seniority) to persuade others to accept one’s position.

 It is an appropriate form of dealing with conflict when you need to make a quick decision when the outcome is critical and cannot be compromised, safety or integrity is a concern or when important but unpopular actions such as cost-cutting, downsizing, enforcing rules, or administering discipline have to be taken.

 Competing style can be very successful when used effectively.
 However, it is important to know when and how to use competing as a conflict management style.
 If used excessively or inappropriately, competing style can damage your relationships, leading to resentment and retaliation.
 It may even cause intimidation which inhibits communication and discussion of alternatives for solving the problems.

 Collaborating – “Win-win alternatives for resolving issues”

 Collaborating is normally the best strategy for handling conflicts over important issues.
 Collaboration is characterized by high level of assertiveness and calls for effective cooperation and acknowledgement that everyone’s point of view is important.
 All involved parties need to have the clarity of goals and reach the resolution with equal power.
-However collaborative style is not appropriate for unimportant issues and overuse of collaborative style may result in delay in decisions.
+However the collaborative style is not appropriate for unimportant issues and overuse of collaborative style may result in a delay in decisions.

 Compromising – “Let’s make a deal”

 Compromising is a middle of the road approach in which all parties give certain concessions.
 When dealing with moderately important issues, compromising can often lead to quick solutions.
-Though compromise does not completely satisfy either party, but it is useful when the cost of conflict is higher than the cost of losing ground, when equal strength opponents are at a standstill and when there is a deadline looming.
+Though compromise does not completely satisfy either party, but it is useful when the cost of conflict is higher than the cost of losing ground when equal strength opponents are at a standstill and when there is a deadline looming.

 Accommodating – “We will do it your way”